kellyjonbrazil/jc-packaging/README.md

 ```

 ### Packages
-DEB, RPM, and macOS PKG files are built from PyPi.
+DEB and RPM packages are built from PyPi.
 These packages may not always be on the very latest `jc` version, but are regularly updated.

 #### DEB (Debian, Ubuntu)